Jump to content

 • Staff

-I happen to walk past the first satay stall at Block 2 Changi Village and ordered their chicken satay.
+I happened to walk past the first satay stall at Block 2 Changi Village and ordered their chicken satay.
+Pleasantly surprised, I found the chunks of meat moist and chewy.

 final.jpg